 Whenever you hear someone say they “have the over,” they are expecting a higher number for an event than bookmakers have set.
-The over is a far more popular bet for beginners, since you are cheering for scoring, rather than absence of scoring.
+The over is a far more popular bet for beginners since you are cheering for scoring, rather than the absence of scoring.
 But the under is often the best play, so be sure you think critically.

 Is there a minimum amount of money that I always have to have in my account, or can I just put money in when I want to place a bet?